 |Fyne Court||2 miles (3 km)||Explore the gardens and 65 acre wider estate on this short walk in the Quantock Hills.
 In the estate you'll find three waymarked walking trails taking you to the most interesting areas on well surfaced paths.
 You'll visit the fine courtyard with a coach house, stable, library and music room.
 The trail then takes you into the beautiful gardens with a serpentine lake, boathouse, round-towered folly and a walled garden with ornamental trees and shrubs.
 There are also lovely woodland sections with beech trees and bluebells in spring.|

 If you'd like to continue your walk then you could pick up the Samaritans Way South West and head up to the nearby Broomfield Hill and Cothelstone Hill where there are fabulous views over the Quantocks.
 This runs just to the north of the estate.
 View Full Details>>

 |Glastonbury Tor||2 miles (2.6 km)||This popular walk takes you from the ruins of Glastonbury Abbey to the summit of the iconic Glastonbury Tor.
 The circular walk runs for about 2 miles with a moderate climb on the way.
 View Full Details>>|

 |Gordano Round||25 miles (41 km)||This figure of eight walk takes you on a tour of the coast, countryside, woodland and villages around Portishead in Somerset.
 View Full Details>>|

 |Grand Western Canal||24 miles (38 km)||This splendid waterside walk takes you from Tiverton in Devon to Taunton in Somerset.|

-The first section of the walk takes you from Tiverton to Greenham along the towpath of the Grand Western Canal.
+The first section of the walk takes you from Tiverton to Greenham along the towpath through the Grand Western Canal Country Park.
 At Greenham you join the West Deane Way and the walk changes as you start following the dry bed of the canal.
 View Full Details>>

 |Great Wood Quantocks||2 miles (3 km)||Enjoy miles of cycling and walking trails in this large area of woodland in the Quantocks.
 There is a red waymarked walking trail starting from the main car park which takes you to Ramscombe on good footpaths.
 The area has fine trees including ancient oaks, Majestic Douglas firs and Sitka spruce.
 There are also lovely streams and grassy glades to enjoy a picnic in.
 Look out for a variety of wildlife including red and roe deer, nightjar and sparrowhawk. |